Johnny Test (2021 TV series): Production and development

 On June 11, 2013, Teletoon and Cartoon Network both announced the series' renewal for a seventh season consisting of 13 episodes and a three-part special.
 However, in response to a tweet on June 25, 2015, voice actor James Arnold Taylor stated that he wasn't aware of any plans for more seasons.

 In January 2020, WildBrain announced that their Vancouver studio was hiring for a new Johnny Test project separate from a planned series of new Johnny Test web shorts (the first of which was released on May 2, 2020, but later made private).
 On May 6, 2020, WildBrain confirmed the series had been picked up by Netflix for two more seasons and a 66-minute interactive special set for release in 2021, with Fellows returning as showrunner and executive producer.
 In June 2021, it was announced that most of the main cast would reprise their respective roles.

-The music for the reboot was composed by Guy Moon, who previously worked on Fellows' live action shows Ned's Declassified School Survival Guide, Big Time Rush and 100 Things to Do Before High School.
+The music for the reboot was composed by Guy Moon, who previously worked on Fellows' live action shows Ned's Declassified School Survival Guide, Big Time Rush and 100 Things to Do Before High School, as well as The Adventures of Rocky and Bullwinkle (2018–2019) which was executive produced by Fellows.

+Despite leaving the original series' production, the trademark of the reboot and the characters still remains at Warner Bros.
+Entertainment, Inc.